-1 close like Hopedale or Goose Bay because there's always 2 other family relations connected to it.
+1 close like hopedate of Goose Bay because there's always 2 other family relations connected to it.
 There's a lot of 3 things that cause them to just say.
 The system doesn't 4 allow them to move forward.
 5 MS. VIOLET FORD: Okay.
 So they, for 6 example, cannot afford to be put on a plane, to go on a 7 plane, to buy a ticket?
 8 MS. TRACY DENNISTON: Not, they can't afford 9 to pay for a ticket.
 Cost of tickets in our communities is 10 high.
 11 MS. VIOLET FORD: Okay.
-And now moving on 12 to the second area you are speaking about and that is 13 housing, and you hinted to it a few minutes ago that it's 13 14 linked to poverty as well.
-14 linked to poverty as well.
-14 15 linked to poverty as well.
-MS. TRACY DENNISTON: Yes.
-Inuit families 14 15 16 linked to poverty as well.
-MS. TRACY DENNISTON: Yes.
-Inuit families in our communities, there's a lot of overcrowded families 14 15 16 17 linked to poverty as well.
-MS. TRACY DENNISTON: Yes.
-Inuit families in our communities, there's a lot of overcrowded families living together because there is very few housing available 14 15 16 17 18 linked to poverty as well.
-MS. TRACY DENNISTON: Yes.
-Inuit families in our communities, there's a lot of overcrowded families living together because there is very few housing available to people to apply to due to either lack of land or no 14 15 16 17 18 linked to poverty as well.
-MS. TRACY DENNISTON: Yes.
-Inuit families in our communities, there's a lot of overcrowded families living together because there is very few housing available to people to apply to due to either lack of land or no money for houses to be built.
-Like there's always these 14 15 16 17 18 19 linked to poverty as well.
-MS. TRACY DENNISTON: Yes.
-Inuit families in our communities, there's a lot of overcrowded families living together because there is very few housing available to people to apply to due to either lack of land or no money for houses to be built.
-Like there's always these issues that cause housing to be a delay after delay.
-And a 14 15 16 17 18 19 20 21 linked to poverty as well.
-MS. TRACY DENNISTON: Yes.
-Inuit families in our communities, there's a lot of overcrowded families living together because there is very few housing available to people to apply to due to either lack of land or no money for houses to be built.
-Like there's always these issues that cause housing to be a delay after delay.
-And a lot of times, many people who are in poverty can't really - agency like Target Housing to apply for.
+And now moving on 12 to the second area you are speaking about and that is 13 housing, and you hinted to it a few minutes ago that it's 14 linked to poverty as well.
+15 MS. TRACY DENNISTON: Yes.
+Inuit families 16 in our communities, there's a lot of overcrowded families 17 living together because there is very few housing available 18 to people to apply to due to either lack of land or no 19 money for houses to be built.
+Like there's always these 20 issues that cause housing to be a delay after delay.
+And a 21 lot of times, many people who are in poverty can't really - 22 - you can't apply for a mortgage because you don't have 23 credit or your income is too low.
+So they can't really get 24 houses themselves without having to have support from an 25 agency like Target Housing to apply for.